Ukraine war gives Indian cos opportunity for acquisitions

 Ukraine war gives Indian cos opportunity for acquisitions3 min read .
-Updated: 25 Mar 2022, 10:46 PM IST
+25 Mar 2022

 - Among others, Dalmia Bharat Refractories Ltd has nearly closed two acquisitions in Europe